-This makes rent collection, lease management, and communication between tenants and landlords much easier and more transparent.
-Below is a complete breakdown of how these apps work, what they offer, and which ones are commonly used.
+They are typically used for recording rent payments, storing lease details, and managing communication between tenants and landlords.
+Below is a clear explanation of how these apps work, what features they provide, and examples of commonly used platforms.

 Mobile Apps For Tracking Rent Payments And Lease Agreements:-